Kaligo/hello-anya/README.md

 ## Hint

-- Pay special attention to the `pages_controller.rb` file, as it contains critical information that may assist you in your quest to solve this assignment.
+- Take a look at `pages_controller.rb` file, it's a great starting point!